MicrosoftLearning/mslearn-fabric/Instructions/Labs/08a-data-science-explore-data.md

 # Use notebooks to explore data in Microsoft Fabric

-In this lab, we will use notebooks for data exploration.
+In this lab, we'll use notebooks for data exploration.
 Notebooks are a powerful tool for interactively exploring and analyzing data.
-During this exercise, we will learn how to create and use notebooks to explore a dataset, generate summary statistics, and create visualizations to better understand the data.
-By the end of this lab, you will have a solid understanding of how to use notebooks for data exploration and analysis.
+During this exercise, we'll learn how to create and use notebooks to explore a dataset, generate summary statistics, and create visualizations to better understand the data.
+By the end of this lab, you'll have a solid understanding of how to use notebooks for data exploration and analysis.

-This lab will take approximately **45** minutes to complete.
+This lab takes approximately **30** minutes to complete.

 > **Note**: You'll need a Microsoft Fabric license to complete this exercise.
 See [Getting started with Fabric](https://learn.microsoft.com/fabric/get-started/fabric-trial) for details of how to enable a free Fabric trial license.
 You will need a Microsoft *school* or *work* account to do this.
 If you don't have one, you can [sign up for a trial of Microsoft Office 365 E3 or higher](https://www.microsoft.com/microsoft-365/business/compare-more-office-365-for-business-plans).